of Aid Stations

 There will be NO WAITING LIST for this event.

 Exceptions to the above are:

-Those who volunteered over 8 hours of service to the race in 2021 and are therefore guaranteed 2022 entry.
-These will be confirmed prior to general entries opening.
+Those who volunteered over 8 hours of service to the race in 2022 and are therefore guaranteed 2023 entry.

 Registration, Start & Finish are in 'Trig Point Field', Aston Hill, Halton, Aylesbury, HP22 5NQ.
 The field is opposite Aston Hill Bike Park.

 The race route consists of 5 x 10 mile loops on forest trails and tracks within Wendover Woods, woodland operated by Forestry England.

 A map of the route and a downloadable GPX file can be found at the bottom of this page.
 The route has 10,000 feet of climb, and 10,000 feet of descent.

 Medal & T-Shirt to Finishers only.
 Runners can select Trees not Tees during registration in place of receiving their tee shirt.

 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female as well as winners of each Vet Category: MV40, MV50, MV60, MV70.
 FV40, FV50, FV60, FV70.

 The start/ finish location also acts as the aid station at the start/ end of each loop.
 Runners will make 4 visits there before finishing at the end of their 5th loop.
 The Hale Lane Aid Station falls at mile 5.5 of each lap and will therefore also be visited 5 times.
 Both aid stations will carry as a minimum: Tailwind, water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savory snacks.
 Hot drinks will also be available throughout the race at both aid stations.